---

 **What users dislike:**

-- Users experience **slow performance** with frequent restarts, long build times, and high resource demands on their systems.
+- Users experience **slow performance** with Android Studio, facing long build times and high memory usage on larger projects.
 (23 reviews)

-- Users report significant **performance issues** with Android Studio, noting long build times and occasional crashes.
+- Users often face **performance issues** with Android Studio, including slow operation, long build times, and unexpected crashes.
 (13 reviews)

-- Users report **high memory usage** , leading to slow performance and lag, especially on larger projects and older devices.
+- Users experience **high memory usage** with Android Studio, leading to slow performance and occasional crashes on larger projects.
 (12 reviews)

 - Users experience a **slow startup** with Android Studio, impacting performance and overall development efficiency significantly.
 (8 reviews)